 The 4-H Canada Science Fair is open to 4-H’ers in grades 7 to 12, or enrolled in CÉGEP.

 Registration for the 4-H Canada Science Fair opens September 1, 2018, and closes January 16, 2019.
 Register now so you can start on your project submission as soon as you can!

 How does the 4-H Canada Science Fair work?

 Either by yourself or with another 4-H’er, you’ll explore a topic of your choice to create your very own 4-H Canada Science Fair project around.
 You’ll plan, research, build, experiment, test, analyze and do whatever it takes to complete your science fair project.

-If you are successful in the virtual round, you’ll move on to the in-person round at the Dalhousie University Agriculture Campus in Truro, Nova Scotia from February 27 to March 3, 2019, where four winning projects will be selected.
+If you are successful in the virtual round, you’ll move on to the in-person round at the Dalhousie University Agriculture Campus in Truro, Nova Scotia from February 27 to March 3, 2019, where five members will be selected as winners.

 Canada-Wide Science Fair

-The four winning projects will be entered into the Canada-Wide Science Fair where they will compete against the best and the brightest from across Canada!
+The five winners and their projects will be entered into the Canada-Wide Science Fair where they will compete against the best and the brightest from across Canada!
 The 2019 Canada-Wide Science Fair is happening in Fredericton, New Brunswick from May 11 to 18, 2019.

 Developing your 4-H Canada Science Fair project